 - High levels of strut coverage (96%) and scaffold stability at 9 months

 Amaranth’s unique ultra-high molecular weight PLLA combined with proprietary polymer processing technology has led to the further miniaturization of the BRS.
-Two FIH (first in human) studies are already testing second generation Amaranth scaffolds:
+Two FIH (first in human) studies have already tested second and third generation Amaranth scaffolds:

-- RENASCENT II (115 µm BRS): Enrollment completed
+- RENASCENT II (115 µm BRS): Enrollment completed, 9-month follow-up completed

 Due to the unique polymer features, these future generation scaffolds have the potential to match the biological and mechanical performance of current metallic DES.